Faculty & Staff

 Information

-Career fairs and events are significant opportunities for students to meet and network with employers and professional connections.
+Career fairs and events are noteworthy and quite important opportunities, enabling students to meet and network with employers and professional connections.
 These events are meant for students of all years and majors.
-With the open career mindset approach, we also encourage you to share with students how these events are chances to practice their skills, build their professional network, and gain access to jobs and internships now and in the future.
-Often students don’t think career events are for them until the Senior year when it can, unfortunately, be too late leaving them without options or a job well into their post-graduation years.
+With the open career mindset approach, we also encourage employers to share with students how these events are chances to practice their skills, build their professional network, and gain access to jobs and internships now and in the future.
+Often, students don’t think career events are for them until their senior year, when it can, unfortunately, be too late, leaving them without proper options or a job well into their post-graduation years.
 As a community of staff and faculty, we need to prepare our students for that eventuality early and often, from prospective student to orientation, through each year of the curriculum, and through to their alumni status.
-In addition, career engagement is proven to support students to persist and graduate when they aren’t sure what they want to do or what major they wish to choose.
+In addition, career engagement is proven to assist students in persisting through their education and graduating even when they aren’t sure of the educational direction they wish to go or what major they wish to choose.

 Here are some of our annual events to promote and integrate into your curriculum: